williamjsdavis/SmoothLivePlot.jl/README.md

    - The first argment of `modifyPlotObject!()` must be the mutable output array.
    - The following argments are optional and named.
 The name/value pair must be `arg<x> = newArg1`, where `<x>` in the name is an integer that indicates the position of the argument in the original plotting function `myPlotFunction()`.
    - E.g. to modify `argument2` to `newArgument2`, use `modifyPlotObject!(outPlotObject, arg2 = newArgument2)`.
+   - The modified arguments do not have to be in any specific order, and are updated at the same time.

 ### Short example